RuthNjeri/Maintenance-Tracker-Application/README.md

 ### Testing ###

 ```
-   1. Clone or download the repository in the develop branch. <br>
+   1. Clone or download the repository in the develop branch.
    2. Navigate to the UI directory within the Maintenance-Tracker-Application folder.
    3. Right click the templates with the .html extension and open in a browser.
 ```